ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter24.md

 He also noted that, despite his calm expression, Lán WàngJī’s eyes betrayed the fierce emotion he was feeling.
 This emotion was extremely set on fire by their kisses.

 Just by watching Lán WàngJī’s eyes, Wèi WúXiàn became more horny than he already was.
-Then, he realised and said, inwardly, “Lán Zhàn has not released yet.”
+Then he thought, “Lán Zhàn has not released yet.”

 Forgetting the pain in his waist, Wèi WúXiàn began to move his bottom up and down, squeezing Lán WàngJī from time to time.